Czechia Cover Letter Writing Guide

 Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
 A daytime phone number with an international access code and e-mail address are most important.

 In about 10 to 20 lines, explain your motivation and why you are the right person for the job.
 Provide examples that fit the job, to illustrate your achievements.

 Be concise and get to the point as quickly as possible emphasizing how you can add value or contribute to the workplace in Czechia.
-Break any paragraph, which is longer then seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.